 While recycling has become an everyday activity for many households and the recycling rate has increased markedly, many recyclable materials that could be recovered and returned to the economy are still disposed of incorrectly or end up in landfill due to a lack of recovery options.

 Over the past decade Victoria has seen significant improvements in kerbside recycling.
 Improvements include an increase in the amount of organics collected; with many councils moving to a three bin collection system, and a reduction in contamination rates for both commingled and organics recycling.
-This has resulted in approximately 44% (close to 1 million tonnes) of generated waste being diverted from landfill for recycling in the 2014/15.
+This has resulted in approximately 44 per cent (close to 1 million tonnes) of generated waste being diverted from landfill for recycling in the 2014/15.

 Audits conducted in 2013 showed that more than two thirds of the contents in the average residual (garbage) bin in Victoria was recoverable, including 55 per cent organics, and 11 per cent dry recyclables.
 This indicates that there is still opportunity to improve how we recycle and reduce the amount of waste we send to landfill.